joseeden/joeden/docs/021-Data-Engineering/003-Relational-Databases/006-Foreign-Keys.md

 ### Example: Foreign Keys

-Let's create two tables: manufacturers and cars.
+Let's create two tables from **Sample Table B** : manufacturers and cars.

 The **manufacturers** table will contain two columns, the `name` column being the primary key for this table.